Elections Department Singapore: Other responsibilities

-Reception
+Criticism

 Opposition parties such as the Workers Party (WP) and the Singapore Democratic Party (SDP) in the politics of Singapore has questioned whether there are true, clear separation of powers between the current ruling party of Singapore, the People's Action Party (PAP), and the Elections Department, which is supposed to be a neutral and impartial entity.
 The absence of an independent electoral commission to manage elections is a subject that has been brought up by many opposition parties.

 The Elections Department is a branch under the Prime Minister's Office.
 The Electoral Boundaries Review Committee is appointed by the Prime Minister; the committee includes a mix of top civil servants and is chaired by the secretary to the Prime Minister.
 The committee is responsible for the drawing of polling districts and polling sites with pinpoint precision before every election, without the need for Parliamentary approval.
 Under section 8(1) of the Parliamentary Elections Act, the incumbent Prime Minister may, "from time to time, by notification in the Gazette, specify the names and boundaries of the electoral divisions of Singapore for purposes of elections under this Act".

 The opposition argues that the lack of an independent commission results in a higher chance of gerrymandering on behalf of the PAP, by bringing up examples of Eunos GRC after the 1991 Singaporean general election and Cheng San GRC after the 1997 Singaporean general election being redrawn into other constituencies, or single-member-constituencies such as Joo Chiat SMC after the 2011 Singaporean general election being absorbed into bigger GRCs after close electoral fights.
-However, during the 2020 Singaporean general election, Sengkang GRC, a newly created constituency by the Elections Department, was immediately lost by the governing PAP to the WP.
-Furthermore, opposition-held constituencies are left undisturbed by the Elections Department; for example, Hougang SMC has remained under the same boundaries since 1991, after the WP won its seat at the general election that year and in subsequent elections ever since.

 The redrawing of constituencies shortly before each election are often satirised by Singaporeans on social media, satirical and socio-political websites, as well as in theatre especially during election season.

+During the 2025 Singaporean general election, Workers' Party WP decided not to contest Marine Parade–Braddell Heights GRC, which resulted in a walkover for the PAP.
+Justifying the decision, Singh said that the WP had to make the "difficult decision" due to its lack of resources and the extensive boundary changes of the constituency.